thrawn01/memlimit/README.md

 * Handler 2 Requests 200 bytes (Is allowed)

-Now 40% of our total soft limit is used, now only 60% of the top handlers are allowed to get new bytes.
+Now 40% of our total soft limit is used, now only 60% of the top instances are allowed to get new bytes.
 This continues until 100% of the hard limit is used up.
-Once all 100% of the soft limit is used up only the top `deadLockCount` number of handlers can request new bytes.
-This ensures we don't deadlock waiting for handlers to release memory.
-If the `deadLockCount` is set to zero, then ALL pending Request() calls will deadlock until their respective contexts are canceled.
+Once all 100% of the hard limit is used up, the top `deadLockCount` number of instances that make further Request() calls will return `ErrOutOfMemory`.

+TODO: In the future it might be possible to add a flag to allow the top `deadLockCount` instances to continue to allocate memory or to lock until their contexts are canceled.